Nanjing Massacre

 After the outbreak of the war in July 1937, the Japanese had pushed quickly through China after capturing Shanghai in November.
 As the Japanese marched on Nanjing, they committed violent atrocities in a terror campaign, including killing contests and massacres of entire villages.

 By early December, the Japanese Central China Area Army under the command of General Iwane Matsui reached the outskirts of the city.
-Nazi German citizen John Rabe created the Nanking Safety Zone in an attempt to protect its civilians.
+The Japanese had also planned to use mustard gas and incendiary bombs to annihilate the capital and its population should the fighting have grown too intense.

-Prince Yasuhiko Asaka was installed as temporary commander in the campaign, and he issued an order to "kill all captives".
-Iwane and Asaka took no action to stop the massacre after it began.
+Prince Yasuhiko Asaka was installed as temporary commander in the campaign, and he issued an order to "kill all captives" before the city's capture.
+Matsui and Asaka took no action to stop the massacre after it began.

 The massacre began on December 13 after Japanese troops entered the city after days of intense fighting and continued to rampage through it unchecked.
 Japanese soldiers murdered civilians, including children, women, and the elderly.
 Japanese units also summarily executed thousands of captured Chinese soldiers in violation of the laws of war, as well as male civilians falsely accused of being soldiers.
-Widespread rape of female civilians took place, their ages ranging from infants to the elderly, and one third of the city was destroyed by arson.
+They raped women and girls, their ages ranging from infants to the elderly, and destroyed one third of the city with arson.
 Rape victims were often murdered afterward.
+In addition to civilians, Japanese units indiscriminately murdered tens of thousands of Chinese POWs and men who looked of military age.